Skip to main content

 • Cover your skin for cultural reasons.

-• Have darker skin, for example if you are of African, African-Caribbean or South Asian origin (because your body is not able to make as much vitamin D from sunlight).
+• Have darker skin, for example people of African, African-Caribbean or South Asian origin (because darker skin makes less vitamin D from sunlight than light skin).

-In addition, your doctor may recommend that you take a supplement all year round if you have certain gut (bowel), kidney or liver diseases.
+In addition, specialists may advise taking a supplement all year round for people with particular gut (bowel), kidney or liver diseases.

 Babies from birth to 1 year old should have a supplement in the form of vitamin D drops of 8.5 to 10 micrograms a day.
 Babies having 500 ml or more of formula milk per day do not need supplements, as formula milk already has vitamin D added.

-You can buy vitamin D dietary supplements at pharmacies.
-In the UK they are also available on prescription to certain groups of people.
+Vitamin D dietary supplements can be bought at pharmacies, supermarkets and online retailers.
+In the UK they are available on prescription to certain groups of people (usually those needing high doses, eg, with severe chronic kidney disease).

 Vitamin D deficiency symptoms

 Many people have no vitamin D deficiency symptoms or may complain of only vague ones such as tiredness or general aches.
-Because symptoms of vitamin D deficiency are often very nonspecific or vague, the problem is often missed.
+Because symptoms of vitamin D deficiency are often very nonspecific or vague, the problem may be missed.
 The diagnosis is more easily reached in severe deficiencies with some of the classical (typical) symptoms and bone deformities.

 Vitamin D deficiency symptoms in babies